Chun Afong: Biography

 Afong was born in the village of Wong Mau Cha (黃茅斜村), Xiangshan County, the present day Meixi Village, Qianshan, Zhuhai, Guangdong.
-He was of the Chinese Cantonese community which held a longstanding dispute with the Hakka peoples; the latter conflict spilled into the Punti-Hakka Clan Wars from 1855 to 1868.
+He was of the Chinese Cantonese community which held a longstanding dispute with the Hakka peoples; the latter conflict spilled into the Punti–Hakka Clan Wars from 1855 to 1868.
 Competition between Hakka and Punti continued in the immigrant communities of Hawaii.

 Afong arrived in the Hawaiian Islands in 1849 with his uncle to assist at his retail store in Honolulu.
 At the time, Hawaii was known by the Chinese as the "Sandalwood Mountains" (檀香山) after the abundant sandalwood trees which were exported to Asia during the reign of Kamehameha I. When asked his name by a Hawaiian immigration official, he responded by giving his Chinese family name Chun followed by Ah Fong using the common Cantonese diminutive prefix Ah (阿).
 However, the official thought he had given his name in the Western fashion and thus he became Chun Afong with his Chinese given name used as his surname.

 He started his own business with his friend Qing Ming Qwai or Achuck in 1865.
 They became the co-owners of Afong & Achuck, a chain of stores selling Oriental novelties including brocades and silks to Chinese residents and the upper echelon of Honolulu society.
 In 1856, Afong and the Cantonese merchant community hosted a ball in honor of the wedding of King Kamehameha IV and Emma Rooke.
 The multi-racial event helped to solidify the Chinese community's position in Honolulu.

 Afong returned to China in 1850 to marry Lee Hong (李杏), who became his primary kit-fat (wife) (结发妻).
 However, he would marry again in Hawaii while Lee Hong remained in China.
-In 1857, he was naturalized as a Hawaiian subject in order to marry the British-Hawaiian noblewoman Julia Fayerweather Afong.
+In 1857, he was naturalized as a Hawaiian subject in order to marry the American-British-Hawaiian noblewoman Julia Fayerweather Afong.
 The union connected him to the ruling Hawaiian elite class including the future king, Kalākaua, who owed his 1874 election as monarch in part to Afong's financial support.
 His business in Hawaii grew steadily with investments in retail, shipping, opium sales, and sugar and coffee plantations.
 Afong soon became the first Chinese millionaire in the Hawaiian Islands.